Open-Microfrontends/open-microfrontends-examples/browser-standalone-shared-libraries/README.md

 Notes:
  * [Webpack](https://webpack.js.org) and [Vite](https://vite.dev) are used to bundle the Microfrontends to SystemJS modules
  * The Vite-based build uses a separate config for local development based on ES modules because *vite serve* doesn't support SystemJS properly
- * Microfrontend 1 exports the render function, Microfrontend 2 adds it as a global (window) variable
+ * Microfrontend 1 exports the render function, Microfrontend 2 adds it as a global (window) variable (because Vite expects an import via <script> tag)
  * There are two independent Microfrontend descriptions:
    *  [microfrontends1.yaml](./microfrontends1.yaml)
    *  [microfrontends2.yaml](./microfrontends2.yaml)